marcelpoelstra/cli-tools-arm64/README.md

+# NOTE THESE ARE (UBUNTU BASED) UNSUPPORTED ARM64 VERSIONS OF THE UNIFIED STREAMING COMMAND LINE TOOLS, AIMED TO RUN ON APPLE SILICON / ARM64 BASED SYSTEMS

-# Unified Streaming command line tools for systems based on arm64 architecture
+# Unified Streaming command line tools for systems based on ARM64 architecture

 This repository is used to build Docker images for each of the Unified Streaming command line tools for use on systems based on arm64 architecture, such as the latest Macbook Pro M1 systems